yohanchatelain/fmriprep/docs/outputs.rst

-The best known confounding variables in neuroimaging are the six head motion parameters (three rotations and three translations) - the common output of the head motion correction (realignment) of popular fMRI preprocessing software such as SPM or FSL.
+The best known confounding variables in neuroimaging are the six head motion parameters (three rotations and three translations) - the common output of the head motion correction (realignment) of popular fMRI preprocessing software such as `SPM <https://www.fil.ion.ucl.ac.uk/spm/software/spm12/>`_ or `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_.
 One of the biggest advantages of fMRPrep is the automatic calculation of multiple potential confounding variables beyond standard head motion parameters.

-Confounding variables calculated in fMRIPrep are stored separately for each subject, session and run in `TSV (tab-separated value)` files.
+Confounding variables calculated in fMRIPrep are stored separately for each subject, session and run in `TSV (tab-separated value)` files - one column for each confound variable.
 Such tabular files may include over 100 columns of potential confound regressors.
-We can classify them into three main classes, related to:
-(1) head motion, (2) physiological effects, and (3) scanner effects.

 .. warning::
    Do not include all columns of `confounds_regressors.tsv` table into your design matrix or denoising procedure.
 Filter the table first, to include only the confounds you want to remove from your fMRI signal.
-   The choice of confounding variables may depend on the analysis you want to perform, and may be not straightforward as no gold standard procedure exist.
+   The choice of confounding variables may depend on the analysis you want to perform, and may be not straightforward as no gold standard procedure exists.
-   For detailed description of various denoising strategies and their performance, see [Parkes2018]_ and [Ciric2017]_.
+   For detailed description of various denoising strategies and their performance, see Parkes et al. [Parkes2018]_ and Ciric et al. [Ciric2017]_.

 For each :abbr:`BOLD (blood-oxygen level dependent)` run processed with fMRIPrep, a